How to get free and cheap sanitary products

 How much do periods cost?

 Different numbers often get thrown around when it comes to calculating the cost of periods.

-Labour MP Danielle Rowley recently stated that periods cost women as much as £500 a year!
-This seems like an extravagant amount, but it actually includes things like pain relief and new underwear, plus comforts like chocolate and magazines.
+In 2018, Labour MP Danielle Rowley stated that periods can cost an individual as much as £500 a year.
+This seems like an extravagant amount, but it takes into account extra things like pain relief and new underwear, plus comforts like chocolate and magazines.

-Of course we can't ignore the extra costs that often come with periods, but if we strip it down to the basics the figure is much less.
+We can't ignore the extra costs that can come with periods.
+But if we strip the figure down to the absolute essentials, it's much less.

 What is the tampon tax?

 The tampon tax attracted public attention when a petition calling to scrap it reached over 320,000 signatures.
 The petition was launched by Laura Coryton in 2014 while she studying at Goldsmiths, University of London.

 We chatted with Laura to find out more.